nova-framework/Nova-Framework-Snippets/README.md

 ### With Package Control

-If you have the [Package Control][package_control] package installed, you can install SMVC Framework Snippets from inside Sublime Text itself.
+If you have [Package Control](https://packagecontrol.io/installation) installed, you can install SMVC Framework Snippets from inside Sublime Text itself.
 Open the Command Palette and select "Package Control: Install Package", then search for Simple MVC Framework Snippets.

 All shortcuts start with the `sm` prefix to use type the snippet and press tab.